Hedge fund economist to join Bank of England's MPC

 "He has a very good understanding of the details and the operation of international financial markets today, but also an excellent understanding of economic and financial history."

-A paper authored by Vlieghe in 2010 suggested policymakers should tolerate some variations in the rate of inflation, as the costs of stabilising inflation too aggressively can be large.
+A paper authored by Vlieghe in 2010 suggested policymakers should tolerate some variations in the rate of inflation, as the costs of stabilizing inflation too aggressively can be large.

 Barclays economist Fabrice Montagne said he believed Vlieghe's appointment will maintain the balance of views on the MPC, based on his past research.